When I was in Denmark and Sweden I went off with my cousins to try and track down some the places mentioned in my dad’s stories of his life.

 “Well, at least we had a lot of fun trying to track the places down.
 I’m still convinced we had the right place.
 Is Flemming sure????”

 Actually, in Dad’s painting the cottage faced the road.
 And this was one of the ones when we had to go into the yard to get a photo of it; no wonder the neighbours were wondering what we were up to!
-Also the upstairs window was square, and while looking at my photos I saw that many of the cottages had hollyhocks out front.
-(And these actually might be climbing roses…)
+Also the upstairs window was square, and while looking through my photos of Nordenbro I saw that many of the cottages had hollyhocks out front, (and these might be climbing roses…)

 So a good story – and one of many to come out of this trip!